 Revised MS text:

-“Developing models that predict SSY from small, mountainous catchments is a significant contribution for establishing baselines for change-detection, and improving regional-scale sediment yield models” 21.
-L92 Citation for end of the sentence to illustrate 'interannual…relationship'.
+“Models that predict SSY from small, mountainous catchments would establish baselines for change-detection, and improve regional-scale sediment yield models (Duvert et al., 2012).”
+21. L92 Citation for end of the sentence to illustrate 'interannual…relationship'.
 Recommend Gray et al. 2014 or the like.

-R1C21: Added citation to Stock and Tribble 2010 for hysteresis in Hawaiian watersheds and Kostachuk 2002 for Fijian watershed.
+R1C21: Cited Gray et al. 2014 and added citation to Stock and Tribble 2010 for hysteresis in Hawaiian watersheds and Kostachuk 2002 for Fijian watershed.

 22. L104 Now only use the SSYEV acronym.

-R1C22: Done…I think.
-Sometimes we mean SSY at annual scale.
+R1C22: Done, except when presenting annual SSY.
 23. L133 Erosivity Index should be introduced before mention here.

 R1C23: The Erosivity Index was previously introduced with a reference in L105 (Kinnell 2013), and in the Abstract L22.
 24. L139 Section 2.
 Identify your study sub-watersheds in this section.
 I would suggest turning away from your FILE_BASED naming convention to something that isn't so jarring on the page.

-R1C24: Made names lower case: Lower_Quarry instead of LOWER_QUARRY.

-Identified sub-watersheds in the Study Area section, L139-L148, reference to Figure 1.
+R1C24: Names were changed to lower case: Lower_Quarry instead of LOWER_QUARRY, and dentified sub-watersheds in the Study Area section, L139-L148, in the reference to Figure 1.

-To clarify, now there are now descriptions of the subwatersheds in Figure 1, in the second paragraph of Study Site, second paragraph of Methods section 3.2 L311-319, and in Table 1.
+Now there are descriptions of the subwatersheds in Figure 1, in the second paragraph of Study Site, second paragraph of Methods section 3.2 L311-319, and in Table 1.

 25. L142 '(~3 km)' presumably stream length: label as such.